molnard/wasabipres2019/README.md

 # BlockChain and transaction graph

 Bitcoin is often described as an anonymous cryptocurrency, but this is incorrect.
 Bitcoin is actually pseudonymous(no p in the beginning).
 The distinction is crucial: under a cryptographic pseudonym, your behavior can still be tracked.
 KYC exchanges collect personal information which is shared with other exchanges, Heuristics and clustering analysis to identify exchanges, mixers, supernodes connect to large swithes and correlate transaction with their originating IPs.

+## CoinJoin

+Ok so at this point most of the privacy problems are solved on an acceptable level by using existing technologies like TOR and following clever protocols.
+We handled Wallet leakage, networks and part of blockchain analysis but one more thing is remained, transaction chain is still there and is it traceable.
+So we have to obfuscate the transaction graph.

+_mixers_
+Can someone do this alone?
+Well not really.
+The problem is that even if you are generating a lot of transaction with varying inputs and outputs the begin and the end transaction could be identified.
+For example if coins come from the same wallet it can be connected together with the help of breadth-first search on the transaction graph.
+By the way transaction generation could be expensive.
+Anonymity loves company: you cannot mix by yourself.

+In the past, traditional bitcoin mixers provide centralized way to obfuscate the ledger.
+The problem is that you have to send your coins into the mixer and they will send back the mixed bitcoin for you if they will...
+For example: Bitcoin fog worked for years without an issue had a good feedback but later it became a selective scam.
+You send the money it mixes but if you are sending a larger amount then it will take it.
+Decentralized coinjoin is the solution for that.

+CoinJoin outputs should be equal regarding the amounts.
+Every attempts to change this is to risk that the CoinJoin can be deanomyzed.
+Imagine that a CoinJoin transaction is written in a format of a Sodoku game, the rows are the inputs, the columns are the outputs.
+Analyzing the amounts and filling the sodoku can reveal the relationship between inputs and outputs thus deanonymize the participants.
+(Sharedcoin works like this) we need fixed denominations.

+Basically it works as follows.
+Wait enought participants to register into the coinjoin.
+They are just sending confirmed utxos as the inputs.
+If there is enought participants move forward construct the coinjoin transaction.
+Inputs and outputs are ready but the signatures are missing so send this partially constructed transaction back to the users let them verify it - for example if they are gettign back enough bitcoins.
+If it is OK they sign their inputs send it back to the coordinator where the transaction will be propagated to the network.
+Roughly speaking this is how it works.

+Chaumian CoinJoin: contructing the CoinJoin transaction requires some kind of coordinator which establish the connection between the paticipants.
+This coordinator have to contructed in way that it cannot deanonymize the participants.

 _Odd dollar example_
 # Fungibility!